Stuart Nash: 2023 ministerial indiscretions and resignation

 On 3 April, Nash announced that he would not be contesting the 2023 New Zealand general election.
 In a statement published on Facebook, he stated while his work as a minister in the Ardern Cabinet "has been rewarding, and both intellectually and professionally stimulating, it has also been incredibly taxing on relationships with family and friends."
 Prior to Nash's announcement, Hipkins had asked the Cabinet Secretary to conduct a review into communications between Nash and his donors in order to identify further breaches of Cabinet confidentiality and both perceived or real conflicts of interest.
 Despite his dismissal, on 26 April 2023 Nash was granted the use of the prefix "The Honourable" for life, in recognition of his term as a Member of the Executive Council.

-On 16 June, a Cabinet Office report cleared Nash of confidentiality breaches but identified a conflict of interest in the government appointment of a donor and high school friend Phil McCaw, who had donated the sum of NZ$6500 to Nash's 2020 election campaign.
-While Nash had managed McCaw's conflict of interest by getting another minister to appoint McCaw but failed in the continual management of the problem.
+On 16 June, a Cabinet Office report cleared Nash of confidentiality breaches but identified a conflict of interest in the government appointment of a donor and high school friend, Phil McCaw, who had donated the sum of NZ$6,500 to Nash's 2020 election campaign.
+While Nash had managed McCaw's conflict of interest by getting another minister to appoint McCaw, he failed in the continual management of the problem.
 Newshub reported that the Cabinet office had examined five years worth of Nash's communications and that a senior minister had disputed the inclusion of McCaw's appointment within the probe.
 On 19 June, the Chief Ombudsman Peter Boshier found that Nash had breached Official Information Act by improperly withholding emails in which he discussed confidential Cabinet briefings with two donors, Troy Bowker and Greg Loveridge, during the COVID-19 pandemic in June 2020.